genestack/user-tutorials/source/guide/pipelines-wgs-and-wes_include.rst

 coordinates using the "samse" command (if your reads are single-end) or "sampe" (for paired-end reads).

+Command line options:

 1. **Perform targeted mapping** option.
-If this parameter is selected, a BED file is used to restrict mapping of the reads to specific locations in the genome, that the reads should be mapped to.
+If this parameter is selected, a BED file ("Target region" source file) is used to restrict mapping of the reads to specific locations in the genome, that the reads should be mapped to.
 The reference genome is altered to only contain those locations, using the bedtools "getfasta" command and the reads are then mapped to the altered genome.
 The resulting sam file